fwsGonzo/barebones/README.md

 - C and C++ global constructors
 - Stack protector support
 - EASTL C++ support, which has many useful containers
-- Entire machine image is 19kb (11k without EASTL)
+- Entire machine image is 19kb (13k without EASTL)
-- ThinLTO support if you are using clang
+- LTO and ThinLTO support if you are using clang
-    - Machine image goes from 19kb to 13kb with LTO
+- Undefined-sanitizer support to catch some problems during runtime
-- Unmapped zero page for the very common null-pointer access bugs
+- Option to unmap zero page (for the very common null-pointer access bugs)
     - You have to enable this yourself, after CPU exception handling

 ## Running